SuboptimalEng/suboptimaleng.github.io/content/articles/2021-02-youtube-stats.md

 but it was high time I live on my own dime.
 Moving out was the right choice -- __I was way too distracted with my old video games__ (Halo MCC, Modern Warfare, and Mario Kart Wii).

-__Moving sucked__ -- ESPECIALLY the monetary costs associated with it -- __but I doubled my productivity__.
+Regardless, __moving sucked__ -- ESPECIALLY the monetary costs associated with it --
-Even though I had to do household chores, and figure out what to eat every day, I still found enough free time to start making 2 videos per week.
+__but I doubled my productivity__.
+Though I now had to do more household chores and figure out what to eat every day, I still found enough free time to start making 2 videos per week.
 This is a HUGE win.

 ### February
 __I unlisted my LeetCode videos__ because I didn't want people think I still made interview prep content.